 Nobody knows better how self-publishing works than our self-published authors.
 In our series, Self-Publishing Success Stories, we ask our authors about topics we believe they know best.
 In the first post, we talked about how to self-publish a cookbook with Kendall Harrison.
 Today, internationally acclaimed author Jean Joachim is sharing her tips and tricks with us about publishing internationally: she conquered the Italian and Spanish market.
-Do you agree with her about how to publish internationally?
-Did you have similar or different experiences?
-Share with us in the comments.

 How did you decide to go on the Italian and Spanish market?
 Did you know in advance that you are going to be successful there?

 One never knows in advance if he/she is going to be successful.
 Every new venture, big or small, is a risk.
 If the reward is big enough, then the risk becomes worth it.